learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

 ## Submitting Projects and Blogs

-For project and blog assignments, you will not use the forking and cloning process.
-For projects, you'll likely be building from scratch rather than forking and cloning existing content.
-For blogs, you'll be writing your blog posts on some other platform online.

-In both cases, you'll need to manually submit a link to your work on Canvas.
+For both portfolio projects and blog posts, you'll need to manually submit a link to your work on Canvas.
 While viewing the assignment, you should see a **Submit Assignment** button in the upper-right section of the page.

 ![submit assignment button](https://curriculum-content.s3.amazonaws.com/canvas-welcome/submit-assignment-canvas.png)